Are Colon Cleanses Safe?

 - Previous colon surgeries

 Your colon appreciates it when you take steps to help keep it healthy, Dr. Nandra says.
-He suggests:
+He suggests a combination of habits for a happy colon:

-- Talking to your doctor about colon cancer screening
+- Talk to your doctor about colon cancer screening.

-- Eating a balanced, colon-healthy diet, with plenty of fruits, vegetables and whole grains
+- Eat a balanced, colon-healthy diet with plenty of fruits, vegetables and whole grains.

-- Avoiding excess red meat and processed meats
+- Avoid excess red meat and processed meats.

-- Watching your weight, as excess weight may increase colon cancer risk
+- Watch your weight, as excess weight increases colon cancer risk.

-- Not smoking, as smoking may increase colon cancer risk
+- Don’t smoke, as smoking increases colon cancer risk.

-- Learn more about gastroenterology and colon and rectal surgery resources at Hackensack Meridian Health
+- Learn more about gastroenterology at Hackensack Meridian Health

 The material provided through HealthU is intended to be used as general information only and should not replace the advice of your physician.
 Always consult your physician for individual care.